What You Need to Know About Travel to India from Canada

 The link above to the website will also let you check on the status of your application at the Consulate once it is received from BLS International and download courier shipping labels if you wish.
 If you call any one of the BLS Call Centers, they will take payment and email you the required shipping labels.

-What You Need to Complete for Your Tourist Visa
+Travel to India from Canada – What You Need to Complete a Tourist Visa

 - Online visa application form duly filled and signed by the applicant.
 (This can be done at the same website address as the e-tourist visa application)